MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_ConfiguringMicrosoftDefenderforCloudEnhancedSecurityFeaturesforServers.md

 ## Lab objectives

-- Configuring Microsoft Defender for Cloud Enhanced Security Features for Servers
+- Configure Microsoft Defender for Cloud Enhanced Security Features for Servers

 - Review the ehanced security features for Microsoft Defender for Servers Plan 2